aws-samples/aws-modernization-with-dynatrace/content/99_cleanup/_index.md

 ### 💥 **TECHNICAL NOTE**

 *If you adjusted the name of the cluster, then you need to adjust the argument value for `--name dynatrace-workshop-cluster`.
-To verify the name, review it within the [AWS console](hhttps://console.aws.amazon.com/cloudformation/home)*
+To verify the name, review it within the <a href="https://console.aws.amazon.com/cloudformation/home" target="_blank">AWS console</a>*

 ```
 eksctl delete cluster --name dynatrace-workshop-cluster --region us-west-2